The ELAC Big Goal

 FACTS AND FIGURES

 ELAC is monitoring some key indicators to track progress on making early childhood education accessible, affordable and high quality for Indiana’s children and families.
-Review the 2017 Dashboard.
+Review the 2019 Interactive Dashboard.

-Annually, Indiana’s Early Learning Advisory Committee (ELAC) conducts a comprehensive needs assessment on the state of early learning in Indiana and presents recommendations addressing those identified needs to the Governor’s Office and the Indiana Legislative Committee.
-This report offers a thorough look at the findings and implications from the needs assessment completed for 2017.
+Annually, Indiana’s Early Learning Advisory Committee (ELAC) conducts a comprehensive needs assessment on the state of early childhood education in Indiana and presents recommendations addressing those identified needs to the Governor’s Office and the Indiana Legislative Committee.
+This report offers a thorough look at the findings and implications from the needs assessment completed for 2019.